SunHaozhe/OmniPrint/README.md

   -b [BACKGROUND], --background [BACKGROUND]
                         Define what kind of background to use.
-0: Gaussian Noise, 1: Plain white, 2: Quasicrystal, 3: Image -hw, --handwritten    Define if the data will be "handwritten" by an RNN -om, --output_mask    Define if the generator will return masks for the text -d [DISTORSION], --distorsion [DISTORSION]
+0: Gaussian Noise, 1: Plain white, 2: Quasicrystal, 3: Image -om, --output_mask    Define if the generator will return masks for the text -m [MARGINS], --margins [MARGINS]
-                        Define a distorsion applied to the resulting image.
-0:
-                        None (Default), 1: Sine wave, 2: Cosine wave, 3:
-                        Random
-  -do [DISTORSION_ORIENTATION], --distorsion_orientation [DISTORSION_ORIENTATION]
-                        Define the distorsion's orientation.
-Only used if -d is specified.
-0: Vertical (Up and down), 1: Horizontal (Left and Right), 2: Both
-  -m [MARGINS], --margins [MARGINS]
                         Define the margins (percentage) around the text when rendered.
 Each element should be a float